 Today, babies are born into a digital world.
 From the moment they open their eyes, they see their parent’s using touch-screen mobile phones, no doubt eager to share pictures of their new bundle of joy with the world.
 Depending on their lottery of birth, they may even have older siblings to watch play on their laptops and tablets.
 Then before they can walk and talk, they will be interacting with touch screen devices, as a means of distraction.
 Technology will be everywhere they go.

 So, what effect does this have on kids?

 Research has proven that the experiences we have over the first few years of life significantly shape cognitive development.
 Kids are literally being wired from infancy to interact and engage with technology, as a primary learning tool.

 So, it is no surprise that kids are more excited and drawn to these interactional digital forums, than archaic methods.
 And who can blame them?
 A bright, colourful screen is much more exciting than a boring book, right?
 Not to mention… it’s super easy!
 Today, phones are small, portable and have a wide range of apps that feature fun children’s games for all ages.
 There is something for everyone, whether it is about animals, characters from the latest tv hit or puzzles!
 Technology makes a fun learning tool.

-“At the heart of effective technological integration, technology offers opportunities to be more actively involved in the learning experience”.
+“At the heart of effective technological integration, technology and education offers opportunities to be more actively involved in the learning experience”.